 Ole Miss adds transfer RB Bentley, LB Coleman

-OXFORD, Miss.
-(AP) Mississippi has added two more transfers to its roster with the addition of SMU running back Ulysses Bentley IV and TCU linebacker Khari Coleman.
+OXFORD, Miss. — Mississippi has added two more transfers to its roster with the addition of SMU running back Ulysses Bentley IV and TCU linebacker Khari Coleman.

-''With the portal and all the new guys, it's pretty exciting to go out there and look at all the new guys that used to be basically high school guys that were a long ways away'' Kiffin said. ''Now you've got guys that have already played and should have significant roles.
-It's pretty exciting.''
+“With the portal and all the new guys, it’s pretty exciting to go out there and look at all the new guys that used to be basically high school guys that were a long ways away” Lane Kiffin said.
+“Now you’ve got guys that have already played and should have significant roles.
+It’s pretty exciting.”

 Bentley was a two-time All-American Athletic Conference pick at SMU, who was co-rookie of the year as a redshirt freshman in 2020.
 He was second on the team last season with 610 yards and four touchdowns on 96 carries.
 That included a 153-yard performance against TCU.